Feeds:

 Read Full Post »

 In June, Rohan Maitzen, senior editor at Open Letters Monthly, approached Blogging Woolf.
-She was seekingnadelwoolf someone to review a new biography of Virginia Woolf.
+She was seeking someone to review a new biography of Virginia Woolf.

 Zoe Wolstenholme, who joined Blogging Woolf as a contributing writer just this year, readily agreed to review the work by biographer and critic Ira Nadel.
 Titled Virginia Woolf, it is part of Reaktion Books’ “Critical Lives” series and is included in the University of Chicago Press catalog.